GgoSoft/BitStorage/README.md

 // variable to hold the number of bits read BitStorage.BitsRead bitsReadObject = new();
 int count = 0;
+Console.WriteLine("Reading 8 bit character data:");
+// read the test string, which is 8 bits per character, and print each byte read foreach (var byteRead in bitStorage.ReadEnumerable<byte>(8 * testString.Length, bitsRead: bitsReadObject)) {
+	// Since these were all 8 bits, we don't need to check the BitsReadCount, but this is an example of how to use it string byteReadString = ToBinary(byteRead, bitsReadObject.BitsReadCount);
+	// convert the expected byte to a binary string of length BitsReadCount and compare it to the array string byteExpectedString = ToBinary(testString[count], bitsReadObject.BitsReadCount);
+	Console.WriteLine($"Byte/Char Read: {byteReadString}/{(char)byteRead}\t Byte/Char Expected: {byteExpectedString}/{testString[count]}   \tNum Bits Read: {bitsReadObject.BitsReadCount}");
+	count++;
+}
+count = 0;
+Console.WriteLine("Reading 8 bit byte data:");
-foreach (var byteRead in bitStorage.ReadEnumerable<byte>(8*bytes.Length + 8, bitsRead: bitsReadObject))
+// read the test string, which is 8 bits per character, and print each byte read foreach (var byteRead in bitStorage.ReadEnumerable<byte>(8 * bytes.Length, bitsRead: bitsReadObject)) {
-{
-	string byteReadString = ToBinary(byteRead, bitsReadObject.BitsReadCount);
+	// Since these were all 8 bits, we don't need to check the BitsReadCount, but this is an example of how to use it string byteReadString = ToBinary(byteRead, bitsReadObject.BitsReadCount);
-	// convert the expected byte to a binary string of length BitsReadCount and compare it to the array, or last individual byte string byteExpectedString = ToBinary(count < bytes.Length ? bytes[count] : individualByte2, bitsReadObject.BitsReadCount);
+	// convert the expected byte to a binary string of length BitsReadCount and compare it to the array string byteExpectedString = ToBinary(bytes[count], bitsReadObject.BitsReadCount);
 	Console.WriteLine($"Byte Read: {byteReadString}\t Byte Expected: {byteExpectedString}   \tNum Bits Read: {bitsReadObject.BitsReadCount}");
 	count++;
 }
+Console.WriteLine($"Reading last manual byte (written as {individualByte2Size} bits)");
+int bitsRead = bitStorage.Read(out byte byteRead2);
+string byteReadString2 = ToBinary(byteRead2, bitsRead);
+string byteExpectedString2 = ToBinary(individualByte2, individualByte2Size);
+Console.WriteLine($"Byte Read: {byteReadString2}\t Byte Expected: {byteExpectedString2}   \tNum Bits Read: {bitsRead}");

 Console.WriteLine("Reading raw data");
 // reset the read index to the beginning, read all the bytes and print them bitStorage.ReadIndex = 0;